Gilles Sunu: Lorient

 On 31 January 2011, Sunu opted to join Lorient on loan for the remainder of the 2010–11 campaign.
 He made his debut for Les Merlus as a second-half substitute in the 2–0 victory over Caen.
 Gilles created his first assist in the 3–2 away victory to Lens.
 After rounding Lens goalkeeper Vedran Runje, Sunu flicked the ball back from the byline for Kevin Gameiro to head in from five yards to make the score 2–2.
 Gilles completed his loan at Lorient making nine appearances, all from the substitutes' bench.
 Sky Sports reported that Lorient manager Christian Gourcuff was keen to re-sign Sunu as well as his Arsenal teammate Francis Coquelin on an additional year's loan, with Sunu hinting that he would welcome a return to the seaport town.

 Gilles Sunu signed a four-year contract with Lorient on 31 August 2011, just three days after being an unused substitute in Arsenal's heavy 8–2 defeat to Manchester United.
 Sunu made his full debut for Lorient in the 1–1 away draw against Sochaux, coming on as a 62nd-minute substitute for Arnold Mvuemba.
 On 6 November 2011, Sunu scored his first goal for Lorient and made an assist in the 2–0 home win against Ajaccio.
 Sunu went past his man and cut the ball back for Yann Jouffre to score from outside the box.
 Before Jouffre turned provider and played Sunu in on goal with only the keeper to beat.
 Sunu scored his second goal of the season in the quarter-finals of the Coupe de la Ligue of 2012 in the 1–0 away victory to Le Mans.
 Gilles beat Le Mans goalkeeper Giorgi Makaridze at the near post on the 70th minute after coming on as a 62nd-minute substitute for Innocent Emeghara.

 Évian

-Sunu moved in January 2015 to the Parc des Sports so as to join up with that of Évian in a one and a half year deal.
+Sunu moved in January 2015 to the Parc des Sports so as to join up with that of Évian in a one-and-a-half-year deal.
 He in all played 10 matches for Les Roses, scoring three goals altogether.

-Angers SCO
+Angers

 Sunu went on to leave Evian in the summer of that year so as to link up with fellow Ligue 1 team Angers SCO.